rainmanhhh/ts-lib-starter/README.md

 - Search `my-ts-lib` and replace it with your custom package name.
 - Search `egoist` and replace it with your name.
+- If it's not a CLI tool, please remove the 'bin' field and the 'commander' dependency from the package.json file.

 Features: